moonikwe/Popping-Dance-Style-Classification/README.md

 VideoPad <http://www.nchsoftware.com/videopad/index.html>

 ## How to Use
-This code requires you have Keras 2 and TensorFlow 1 or greater installed.
+This code requires Keras 2 and TensorFlow 1 or greater installed.
 Please see the requirements.txt file.
 To ensure you're up to date, run:

 `pip install -r requirements.txt`

+### Get the dataset
 Download the dataset in the `data` folder.
 Download the data from <https://drive.google.com/open?id=170nlQKM58cw_h-GKBa6YoxzHJLFNnS_i> and copy it to `data` folder

+### Working with the data
 Still in the `data` folder, `unrar e 14PDSC.rar`

 Create folders with `mkdir train && mkdir test && mkdir sequences && mkdir checkpoints`